inklabs/kommerce-core/README.md

 ![Flow of Control](https://i.imgur.com/IJ5Trm7.png)

 * Action
     - These are the use cases into the application.
 Command Actions are passed a Command object containing the required data payload.
+There is nothing returned from the dispatch() method.
+Only exceptions are thrown if the Command/Transaction is invalid.

       ```php
       $productDTO->sku = 'NEW-SKU';
       $this->dispatch(new EditProductCommand($productDTO));
       ```

     - Query Actions are passed a Request object and a Response object.
+The return value is attached to the Response as defined in the ResponseInterface (GetProductResponseInterface in this case).
+The main application can implement this or use/extend the provided one.

       ```php
       $response = new GetProductResponse;